sibiraj-s/go-webauthn-example/README.md

 brew install golang
 ```

 These are just recomended ways to install.
-You can use whatever tools you like.
+You can use whatever tools you prefer.

 ## Directory structure